-Butane is only suitable for use at temperatures down to 2°C but will not work below that.
+Butane is only suitable for use at temperatures down to 2°C and will not work below that.

-Note: A hose suitable for use with propane has been supplied with your motorhome.
-For en-route systems only.
+()Note: If an en-route heating regulator is fitted, a hose suitable for use with propane will have been supplied with your motorhome.